Here’s a great old one-day OG clock that I repaired. The label says:

 Henry C. Smith’s

-- The dial is the earlier style with minute dots instead of lines, ca. late 1840s or the 1850s.
+The dial is the earlier style with minute dots instead of lines, used around the late 1840s or the 1850s.

 The movement is type 7.1 in Snowden Taylor’s one Jerome-type 30 hour movement chart.